foundersandcoders/coursebook/src/workshops/learn-a11y/index.md

 ## Different ways to navigate

-If you're an able-bodied web developer it's possible you aren't aware of or haven't tried navigating the web using anything but your mouse.
+If you're a non-disabled web developer it's possible you aren't aware of or haven't tried navigating the web using anything but your mouse.
 It's important to get a sense of how other people will be attempting to use the sites you build.

 ### Keyboard navigation